 Each year approximately 20,000 grey whales make the annual 10,000-mile round-trip journey from the Bering Sea in Alaska to the warm waters and breeding lagoons of the Baja California Peninsula in Mexico from November through May.
 And the Palos Verdes Peninsula is known as a prime whale-watching spot.

 “The peninsula is a super highway for whales, and there are so many great lookout points,” says Lauren Bergloff, naturalist at Terranea Resort who also leads activities such as tide pooling tours and complimentary 45-minute nature walks at 10 a.m. most mornings.
-“I tell the Terranea story, the history and all about the plants and animals in the area.
+“I tell the Terranea story, the history of the peninsula, and all about the plants and animals in the area.
 I’m able to show people some hidden gems.
 During whale season, you can actually see whales from the coastline.”

 At nearby Point Vicente Interpretive Center, a group of observers and experts from the American Cetacean Society are on the outdoor deck daily conducting an annual whale census.
 Inside the 10,000-square-foot oceanfront facility, visitors peruse exhibits on the history of the peninsula and learn all about grey whales.
 There’s even a life-size model of a calf inside.